NJRSAM003/FaradayExplorer/README.md

 80 × 80 pixel (2 arcmin × 2 arcmin) cutout from a real MeerKAT L-band
 observation of NGC 1097, centred at RA = 02:46:20.5  Dec = −29:35:00.5.

-The cubes preserve **every metadata feature** of the original data, so the demo session exercises the full workflow exactly as a real one would:
+The cubes preserve **every metadata feature** of the original data:

 - The Stokes I/Q/U cubes carry the original CASA per-channel **BEAMS** binary-table extension (9 rows; BMAJ range 6.7" – 12.1"), so launching the